Updated: May 23

 What's unique about your program?
 Fredonia has the most comprehensive selection of theatrical degree programs in the SUNY system.
 With Bachelor of Fine Arts degrees in Acting, Dance, Musical Theatre, and Theatrical Production and Design, and a Bachelor of Arts in Theatre Arts, no other SUNY can offer the range of experiences or opportunities that Fredonia does.
 Musical Theatre students receive weekly 1-hour private lessons in voice all four years, extensive music coursework, four years of acting instruction, and coursework in multiple styles of dance, including jazz, tap, contemporary and ballroom.
 Here, we seek not to produce “cookie-cutter” actors, singers, and dancers, but to help our students find and develop their own unique creative voices, as well as to provide them with the skills critical to success in the professional world.
 Additionally, as fully 20% of Fredonia’s student body majors in the performing and/or visual arts, we have built a well-deserved reputation as SUNY’s Fine Arts Campus.
 Tell us a little bit about the musical theatre faculty at your school: Our faculty are dedicated and active artists and professionals who are passionate about teaching.
 We have 16 voice professors, 5 acting faculty, and 5 dance faculty who all teach in the program.
 Learn more about our faculty here.

 Are there any recent productions you're particularly proud of?
-We've continued to actively produce theatre in the post COVID world in order to provide our students with hands on learning experiences, including a release of MACBETH and an upcoming production of SONGS FOR A NEW WORLD.
+We've returned to actively producing theatre in the post COVID world in order to provide our students with hands-on learning experiences.
+This past year our alum, Jen Cody, came to choreograph our production of Lippa's The Wild Party, and taught many workshops to our students during her residency.
 In past years, recent large scale productions of SPRING AWAKENING and HAIR were particularly rewarding, and we also aim to provide a wide range of musical theatre styles in our season, including black box musicals, student run productions, readings and musical revues.
 To learn more about our productions, visit our program's website.

 Learn more about SUNY Fredonia and its musical theatre program by visiting this link.